RuiGao92/GRAPEX_AggieAir_TSEB/README.md

 - Estimation based on the NDVI-T_RAD only happens for the grid where it is fully covered by vine vegetation (soil temperature will be estimated).
 - Estimation is invalid for grid where it only contains soil pixel: soil temperature is calculated based on the temperature on the soil pixels but canopy temperature is "NAN".
 - Estimation is invalid for grid where it does not contain either pure soil nor pure canopy pixels.
 "NAN" will be placed on the grid.
+- Note: when the canopy pixel is counting under 5% of the total area of the grid, it is recognized no vegetation pixel in the domain.

 ## Contributing